 - Have your students stick small pieces of tissue paper all over the inside of their hearts, completely covering the sticky side.

 - Once they’ve finished covering the contact paper, cover the tissue paper with another piece of contact paper.

 - Trim off any excess.

 You can now hang your students’ hearts on the classroom window and make observations about how the different materials — the glass of the window, the dark cardstock, and the tissue paper — impact the light waves.
 Students can record what they see happening, what they think is happening, and what they’re wondering about!

 Another favorite Valentine’s Day craft idea for the classroom is a heart book.
 They’re a little more complicated to make (check out our video for the full details), but they’re a great lesson in symmetry!

 Once they’re done creating their heart books, turn it into a social-emotional growth opportunity.
 Students can pass them around the room, and their classmates can write one positive thing about them in the book.

 I’ve Got My Eyes On You! – Valentine’s Card

-This is one of my favorite cards!
+Here’s another fun Valentine’s Day card idea to make with your class.
 Using our I Love You to Pieces Valentines Day Card template, provide students with small square pieces of tissue paper to stick inside the heart.
 These become the ‘pieces’ of the heart.
-So cute!